HelioML/HelioML/book/FrontMatter/table_of_contents.md

 * EVE: Extreme Ultraviolet Variability Experiment onboard SDO
 * GISTM: Global Navigation Satellite System Ionospheric Scintillation and Total Electron Content Measurements Monitor
 * GOES: Geostationary Operational Environmental Satellites
+* HDBSCAN: Hierarchical Density-Based Spatial Clustering of Applications with Noise
 * HMI: Helioseismic Magnetic Imager onboard SDO'
 * IRIS: Iterface Region Imaging Spectrograph
 * Irradiance is the total output of light from the sun.
 Spectral irradiance is that intensity as a function of wavelength.